Xiaoln77/student-management-system/README.md

 What I Found Challenging
 Connecting MySQL and PHP
 This was my first time linking MySQL with PHP, and it was quite challenging at the start.
 Understanding how to establish a database connection, execute queries, and handle errors took time and practice.
 I had to learn about the MySQLi extension and how to properly sanitize user inputs to prevent SQL injection.
-Managing Foreign Keys
+Managing Database Constraints
-Understanding how foreign keys work and implementing CASCADE operations was difficult initially.
-It took practice to see how relationships between tables maintain data integrity automatically.
+Understanding how to properly implement primary keys, unique constraints, and CHECK constraints was initially difficult.
+Learning how these constraints maintain data integrity automatically took practice and experimentation.
 Form Validation
 Implementing both client-side and server-side validation was challenging.
 I learned that JavaScript validation improves user experience, but PHP validation is essential for security since users can bypass client-side checks.
 What I Learned

 How to properly connect PHP to MySQL databases
-The importance of both client-side and server-side validation How foreign keys and CASCADE operations maintain data integrity Responsive design principles using CSS Grid and Flexbox The complete CRUD operation workflow
+The importance of both client-side and server-side validation How database constraints maintain data integrity Responsive design principles using CSS Grid and Flexbox The complete CRUD operation workflow
 Security practices like input sanitization and SQL injection prevention